 BYO AWS Account¶

-- You wish to take advantage of your existing billing arrangements with AWS for convenience and/or pricing.
-For example, your organization may already have certain AWS consumption commitments or pre-payments – and you can use Frame to consume those resources on your own AWS account.
+- You wish to take advantage of existing billing arrangements with AWS for convenience and/or pricing.
+For example, your organization may already have certain AWS consumption commitments or pre-payments – you can use Frame to consume those resources on your own AWS account.

-- You want to configure other network integrations (VPN gateway) on your own within your AWS account.
+- You want to configure other network integrations (VPN gateways, Direct Connects, transit gateways) which you can’t do using Nutanix-managed AWS subscription.

-- In order to use an AWS account with Frame, you will need to ensure that you have an IAM user with at minimum the following permissions:
+- In order to register your AWS account with Frame, you need to ensure that you have an IAM user who can create the CloudFormation stack with the Frame-provided CloudFormation script.
+The IAM user must have, at a minimum, the following permissions:

 You will need your Account ID number, which can be found by going to your “My Account” page in your AWS console.
 Click on the drop down menu next to your account name in the upper right corner of your AWS Console to access this page.
 See below for all the steps required to add your BYO AWS account.

 Some costs may begin to accrue immediately after completing the CloudFormation Stack creation.

-BYO cloud accounts can be created within one of two different contexts of Frame’s logical hierarchy (the “customer” or the “organization” tier).
+BYO cloud accounts can be created either at the “customer” or “organization” tiers of Frame’s logical hierarchy.
 More information about Frame’s hierarchy concepts can be referenced here.

 A BYO cloud account created at the “customer” (highest) tier will be accessible to all hierarchical children (“organizations” and their accounts).
 If you choose to add the BYO cloud account at the “organization” tier, the BYO cloud account will only be available to the chosen organization and any accounts underneath it.
 Customer Administrators can add a BYO cloud account at the Customer or Organization level while Organization Administrators may only add a BYO cloud account at the Organization tier.